Marketplace Recipe

 Create data models in the module.

-Since a vendor has products, orders, and other models based on your use case, define module links between your module's data models and the commerce module's data models.
+Since a vendor has products, orders, and other models based on your use case, you can define module links between your module's data models and the Commerce Module's data models.

 Define a Module Link